-So, if a trustee has notice of some dangerous condition and does nothing to repair that issue, and a third party is injured due to that condition, a trust may be at risk for a premises liability claim.
+So, if a trustee has notice of some dangerous condition and does nothing to repair that issue, and a third-party is injured due to that condition, a trust may be at risk for a premises liability claim.

-[\511] It is important to determine whether the plaintiff's cause of action falls under a negligent activity or a premises defect theory.
+It is important to determine whether the plaintiff's cause of action falls under a negligent activity or a premises defect theory.
+Clayton W. Williams, Jr. Inc. v.
+Olivo, 952 S.W.2d 523, 527 (Tex.
+1997).
+See also David F. Johnson, Employers' Liability for Independent Contractors' Injuries, 52 BAYLOR L. REV. 1 (2000).
 As one court has stated:

-It is true that a negligent activity is often more advantageous to the plaintiff than a premise[s] liability theory because of additional elements that the plaintiff may be required to prove . . .
-Texas courts have found this distinction between negligence and premises liability cases: "Cases involving potential liability for an on-premises activity 'are properly charged as typical negligence cases,' while cases involving potential liability for an on-premises defect are properly charged as premises liability cases."
+It is true that a negligent activity is often more advantageous to the plaintiff than a premises liability theory because of additional elements that the plaintiff may be required to prove . . .
+Texas courts have found this distinction between negligence and premises liability cases: 'Cases involving potential liability for an on premises activity 'are properly charged as typical negligence cases,' while cases involving potential liability for an onpremises defect are properly charged as premises liability cases.'